 This article was originally written in 2016 and has been updated in 2019 to include information about SSD drives, sliders, PHP and some images have been updated.

-The speed of your website is very important, not only for your Search Engine Optimisation (SEO) but also for your users sanity.
-Nobody wants to be hanging around to view your content.
+The speed of your website is very important, not only for your Search Engine Optimisation (SEO) efforts but also for your users sanity.
+Nobody wants to be hanging around to view your website.

 How To Check Your Website Speed

 This is the easy bit.
 Just head over to Google’s Page Speed Checker and enter your website address.